 However, if a building is left uninhabited for even a few years, it decays at an incredible rate.
 Why does that happen?
 How exactly is an inhabited building better protected than an abandoned one?

-Reasons of quick decay of abandoned buildings
+Here are some reasons of quick decay of abandoned buildings:

 Any structure that stands “in the open” must brave the elements of nature, which negatively impacts the structural integrity of a building.
 For example, during the summer, water may seep into the ceiling or walls of a house and dampen it.
 However, come winter, water freezes and compromises the strength of the wall.
 In fact, this is one of the primary reasons why the walls of abandoned buildings begin to fall apart during winters.